ilyapuchka/Interplate/README.md

 ### Using `Template` and `StringFormatter` together

 `Template` and `StringFormatter` can work together in an interesting way.
-If you have both a emplate and a formatter for the same string you can use the formatter to extract values from the template to find out values used to render it.
+If you have both a template and a formatter for the same string you can use the formatter to extract values from the template to find out values used to render it.

 ```swift
 let name = "world"